JordanHendl/Iris/README.md

-# Karma
+# Iris
-  Karma is a C++ Node-based framework for quick and easy program development.
+  Iris is a C++ Node-based framework for quick and easy program development.

 ## How to build
-  Karma is built using **CMake**.
+  Iris is built using **CMake**.
 If on Linux, to build from source, simply do:

   ```
   mkdir build